Jalibha/PRODIGY_DS_01/README.md

 ##Overview:
 This task includes analysing a dataset of countries and grouping them based on their population ranges.
-A bar chart was created to visualise the distribution across different population categries.### Tools Used:
+A bar chart was created to visualise the distribution across different population categries.

+##Tools used:
 - Python
 - Pandas
 - Matplotlib